X16Community/faq/faq.md

 would be hard to use and compatibility, testability, etc. would have been far more difficult.

-Building a community around the X16 was just important as the hardware and that means keeping the base system static and simple was an important priority, noting the educational purpose of the X16 as well.
+Building a community around the X16 was just important as the hardware, and that means keeping the base system static and simple, so developers have a "fixed target" to work from and so that both users and students have something consistent to work with.

-The X16 being a spiritual successor to the Commodore PET is meant to be what it is.
-At this stage the design has been ratified with hardware in people's hands.
+The X16 is a spiritual successor to the Commodore PET, and we feel that it fills that role well.
+Unlike many "fantasy computers", this one is real, and systems are already in peoples' hands.

 One of the benefits of the X16 is that it does have a fully capable expansion bus available for folks to augment and extend it in many ways.
 This allows for a lot of possibilities!
 Fundamentally though the architecture of the main system